 The Collaborative Alternative

 In traditional court process, dueling lawyers frequently fight in a courtroom for a decision most favorable for their client.
 This further fractures the fragile relationship of the parties.
-Collaborative Practice gives each party and their lawyers the option to work together in a team with other professionals.
+This gives each party and their collaborative attorneys the option to work together in a team with other professionals.
 Working in collaboration promotes the open exchange and expression of priorities and expectations, making it possible to reach workable solutions for all parties.
-In this way, Collaborative Practice encourages cooperation, preserving respect and the longevity of relationships.
+In this way, Collaborative Practice encourages cooperation, preserving respect, and the longevity of relationships.

 Collaborative Practice Benefits

 - creates an environment in which parties can openly talk about their concerns in private and identify issues most important to them;

 - allows the parties to resolve concerns in one place instead of the potential for multiple court proceedings in front of different decision makers over weeks, months and sometimes years;

 - enables parties to maintain control of the process and decisions; not a judge or jury;

 - minimizes court time, thereby reducing fees and avoiding scheduling conflicts with court dates.